NcStudios/NcEngine/docs/Help.md

 Considerations:
 * The cmake.bat script will build libraries for external dependencies if they do not exist(e.g. the first time it is run).
 It will **not** rebuild them if changes are made to their source files.
 If rebuilding is necessary, either manually run tools/build_external_libs.bat or simply delete the libs from external/lib before running cmake.
-* The default method for automatically adding project source files to the target (file glob) does not detect when files are added or deleted.
-CMake must be run again when such changes are made.
-This behavior is not surprising but may catch newer CMake users off guard.

 ## Macros
 ---------